Ted Robinson (sportscaster): Early life

 Ted Robinson grew up in Rockville Centre, New York, and attended Chaminade High School.
 He is a 1978 graduate of the University of Notre Dame, where he worked with future U.S. Senator Joe Donnelly and future Notre Dame football coach Charlie Weis at the college radio station.
 His wife, Mary, is also a '78 ND grad, and their two children graduated from ND as well: Annie in 2005 and Pat in 2008.
 After graduating, Robinson got his first job broadcasting hockey for a minor league team in Oklahoma City.
 He went on to become a two-time Emmy Award-winning broadcaster.
 Robinson has completed four marathons, including the 1999 Boston Marathon.

 Broadcasting career

 Tennis

 Robinson has broadcast for Tennis Channel since 2007, calling the Australian Open, French Open, US Open, Davis Cup, Fed Cup, and US Open Series.
 Robinson served as the lead commentator of NBC's tennis coverage from 2000 through 2018.
 Robinson called the French Open and (through 2011) Wimbledon Championships for NBC.
 He broadcast the US Open for 22 years on USA Network, receiving acclaim for his partnership with John McEnroe, which continues on NBC and Tennis Channel.
-The pair also called the men's singles Gold Medal match at the 2012 Olympics, played at Wimbledon.
+The pair also called the men's singles Gold Medal match at the 2012 Summer Olympics, played at Wimbledon.